 The Herald on Sunday understands that police have offered no opposition to the wealthy Kiwi requesting to fly out of New Zealand to fulfil his business interests.

-After first being charged for allegedly sexual assaulting a man in 2008, the businessman was then accused of indecently assaulting a second man in 2016.
+After first being charged for allegedly sexual assaulting a man in 2016, the businessman was then accused of earlier indecently assaulting a second man in 2008.

 The attempted perversion charges were laid alongside his business manager and a well-known entertainer.

 Both men are accused of helping the wealthy Kiwi attempt to stop the complainant from testifying during a meeting on the Gold Coast in May 2017 with the alleged victim.